GalAzu/GalAzu/README.md

 **🧩Game Audio Producer🎹**

-I'm games enthusiast and was operating with Microsoft and organizing game jams in their hub under Universe Project name.
+I'm a games enthusiast and was operating with Microsoft and organizing game jams in their hub under Universe Project name.
 Here you can find some of my work that I programmed as a solo developer.

 About Me